Home Decor Articles Timeless Home Decor Trends: Interior & Outdoor Design Ideas

 Going Green

-Consider a few bright green decor pieces to liven up space if you’re not yet sold on making over a full room with greens.
+Consider a few bright green decor pieces to liven up the space if you’re not yet sold on making over a full room with greens.
 Or choose two or three furniture pieces to go green.
 Green fabric parsons chairs are the perfect pieces to add comfort to space while also bringing in some green pops.

 Mixed Patterns And Textures